keepthrifty/keepthrifty.github.io/_posts/2016-07-14-experience-or-stuff.md

 _The TV will eventually die but my memories of the time I spent with my wife and kids will stick with me forever_

-The paper included a quote from [Luxury Fever][luxury-fever] by Robert H. Frank that summarizes my thoughts exactly:
+The paper included a quote from _Luxury Fever by Robert H. Frank_ that summarizes my thoughts exactly:

 > Increases in our stocks of material goods produce virtually no measurable gains in our psychological or physical well-being.
 Bigger houses and faster cars, it seems, don’t make us any happier.
 >